parhamkmp/TodoList-Notes-by-django/README.md

 <mark>To run tests faster, you can run the following command in your CMD or terminal.
-Note that the number 4 is the number of CPU cores you selected for processing: py manage.py test --parallel 4<mark>
+Note that the number 4 is the number of CPU cores you selected for processing :<br> py manage.py test --parallel 4<mark>